-Leadership People Skills: Achieve Vision With Values vs Ultimatums
+Leadership People Skills: Achieve Vision With Values Not Ultimatums

 by Kate Nasser |

-We applaud leaders with strong clear vision.
-We applaud them if they can communicate it in a way that respects, engages, and influences others vs. browbeating them.
+Employees applaud leaders with strong clear vision.
+They applaud them if they can communicate it in a way that respects, engages, and influences others vs. browbeating them.

 Leadership people skills aren’t fluff!

-They are the expression of values vs. ultimatums.
+They are the expression of values instead of ultimatums.

 They respect, honor, and engage people to realize the vision.